The end of the American Civil War—Appomattox Court House—All About Ulysses S. Grant–Part 2

 This Democratic party was pro-slavery and Grant leaned Democratic, even while the whole question of slavery gave him some unease.
 But, he explains in his autobiography, that if a Republican (anti-slavery) candidate had won, the country would have immediately seen the secession of the Democrat-led slave states, and have been plunged into a war.

-And that, in essence, is what happened after Abraham Lincoln won the November 1860 election.
+And that, in essence, is what happened after Abraham Lincoln won the next, November 1860, election.

 There were three other candidates on the ticket—two were Democratic and Southern Democratic nominees, the third was from the Constitutional Union Party, which sat on the fence and tried not to consider the question of slavery at all.